genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/11_connection-indicator.md

 ---

 The `connection-indicator` component is used as a visual representation of the websocket connection status.
-The indicator light will be red while the websocket is disconnected and green while it is connected.
+The indicator light is red while the websocket is disconnected and green while it is connected.

-The *optional* label (enabled by the setting `show-label` attribute to true) will display the `host url` if connected, otherwise it will display the text `disconnected`.
+The *optional* label (enabled by the setting `show-label` attribute to `true`) displays the `host url` if connected; otherwise it displays the text `disconnected`.

-### Basic Usage
+## Basic Usage

 ```html
 <zero-connection-indicator show-label="true" />
 ```

-### Enabling the connection indicator on the login page
+## Enabling the connection indicator on the login page

 The `connection-indicator` component can be used anywhere with or without the label.
 It has already been integrated into the form of the login page and can easily be enabled by setting the `showConnectionIndicator` parameter to `true`.

-### Example login route settings
+## Example login route settings

 ```jsx
 {